SHEEP 201

 Ventilation

 Barns should not be heated or closed up.
 Good ventilation is an absolute must.
 Respiratory problems (e.g. pneumonia and bronchitis) often result from poor ventilation.
-If ammonia can be smelled in the barn, ventilation is probably inadequate.
-Ventilation can be accomplished by either natural or mechanical means, but usually naturally-ventilated cold housing is satisfactory for sheep.
-It is better to over-ventilate than under-ventilate.
-The only requirement is that sheep have a dry, draft-free area for lambing.
+If ammonia can be smelled in the barn, ventilation is likely inadequate.
+It is always a good idea to sit at the same level as the sheep to determine the air quality they are breathing.

-• Bedding
+Bedding

 Bedding provides warmth, insulation, and comfort to housed animals.
-Various materials can be used for bedding for sheep, depending upon their cost and availability: straw, hay, dried corn stalks, corn cobs, peanut hulls, cottonseed hulls, oat hulls, sawdust, wood shavings, wood chips, pine shavings, sand, paper products, peat, hemp, and leaves.
+Various materials can be used for bedding for sheep, depending upon cost and availability: straw, hay, dried corn stalks, corn cobs, peanut hulls, cottonseed hulls, oat hulls, sawdust, wood shavings, wood chips, pine shavings, sand, paper products, peat, hemp, and leaves.
 Each type of bedding has advantages and disadvantages.

 Straw is the traditional bedding for livestock.
 It comes from the stems of small grains: oats, wheat, rye or barley.
 Since straw has many uses other than livestock bedding sometimes it costs more than alfalfa hay.
-As a result, hay is often a cheaper alternative than straw.
-Sawdust is not good bedding for wooled sheep because it gets in their fleeces, but works fine for hair sheep.
-Wood chips or peanut shells are less absorbent than other materials, but can be used as bedding.
+Sometimes low quality hay is a cheaper option than straw.

 Shredded paper (or newsprint) is more absorbent than straw, but is more difficult to handle and may look offensive when spread on fields.
 Sand has been used by dairy farms to reduce mastitis and improve cow comfort.
 No matter what material is used for bedding, it needs to be clean and dry.